Relay.app vs. Zapier

 • Human-in-the-loop approvals and reviews are important to your processes

-• Your team relies on popular apps more than niche ones
+• Your team relies on popular apps and you want collaboration built in from day one

 Choose Zapier if: